 Figure 1 on page 10 illustrates the procedure to follow if you have any concerns about a child's welfare.
 Where possible, speak to the DSL first to agree a course of action.

 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
-Speak to any member of the safeguarding team (listed on page 5) and/or take advice from local authority children's social care.
+Speak to a member of the senior leadership team and/or take advice from local authority children's social care.
 You can also seek advice at any time from the NSPCC helpline on 0808 800 5000.
-Share details of any actions you take with the DSL as soon as practically possible.